TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-restricted-capacity-rca.md

 ## **Recommended Steps**

-Please consider using any other region for your new deployments.
+Please consider using any other region closest to your desired region for new deployments.

 ## **Recommended Documents**